ejbkdb/ENMT-4620/Week4/Heuristic.md

 ```

 ### Initial Setup:
-- To initialize heuristic search you have to initialize a starting point and a st
+- To initialize heuristic search you have to initialize a starting point and a starting deltax
 ```python

 xbase = 30.